 Android SDK Beta

 Important: The Android SDK is currently in Beta.
-The content and functionality may change without warning in future versions.
+The content and functionality is likely to change significantly without warning in future versions.

-By using Spotify developer tools, you accept our Developer Terms of Service.
+By using Spotify developer tools, you accept our [Developer Terms of Service](/terms.

 Tutorial and Examples